indepat/RB101-RB109-Small_Problems/Easy_5/after_midnight_part_1.md

 <ins>**Explanation**</ins>:

 When performing `time_of_play` method, the number is passed through the modulo method where the `delta_minutes` is reduced to `1440` since that's the maximum the format can take.
+This will ensure that passed more than `1440` the number is back to zero.

-After that, the `delta_,minutes` is passed through the `divmod` method to extract the `hours` and `minutes` by being divided by `MINUTES_PER_HOURS`.
+After that, the `delta_minutes` is passed through the `divmod` method to extract the `hours` and `minutes` by being divided by `MINUTES_PER_HOURS`.

-The format being presented is `%02d` since hour or minute have to be presented in two digit format.
+The format being presented is `%02d` since hour or minute have to be presented in two digits format.